Dylan Sprouse to serve as Indy 500 grand marshal

 As grand marshal, Sprouse will give the command for drivers to report to their cars during pre-race ceremonies.
 He will also walk the Indy 500 red carpet.

-Like many celebrities at the Indianapolis 500, Sprouse has an Indiana connection that makes him “an ideal grand marshal for the Indy 500,” according to Indianapolis Motor Speedway President Doug Boles.
+Like many celebrities at “The Greatest Spectacle in Racing,” Sprouse has an Indiana connection that makes him “an ideal grand marshal for the Indy 500,” according to Indianapolis Motor Speedway President Doug Boles.

 His upcoming film “The Duel,” was filmed at several Indiana locations.
 The film, directed by Justin Matthews and Luke Spencer Roberts, centers on two modern friends who decide to settle their differences with an old-school duel.